rentieranalytics/rentier-scrapy-proxy-rotator/README.rst

 it makes sense to retry the request with a different proxy.

 Non-working proxies could become alive again after some time.
-``scrapy-rotating-proxies`` uses a randomized exponential backoff for these checks - first check happens soon, if it still fails then next check is delayed further, etc. Use ``ROTATING_PROXY_BACKOFF_BASE`` to adjust the initial delay (by default it is random, from 0 to 5 minutes).
+``rentier-scrapy-proxy-rotator`` uses a randomized exponential backoff for these checks - first check happens soon, if it still fails then next check is delayed further, etc. Use ``ROTATING_PROXY_BACKOFF_BASE`` to adjust the initial delay (by default it is random, from 0 to 5 minutes).
 The randomized